-Earn SAF CFE's!
+Earn SAF CFE's or ISA CEU's!
 FREE Registration!

 Restoring the West (RTW) 2020 is taking on an abbreviated virtual format to keep our regular attendees informed, while also maintaining a safe learning environment during the COVID-19 pandemic.
 Scientists and land managers will explore two topics of far-reaching interest within a convenient ‘Learn-At-Lunch’ time frame: wildland soils, and aspen restoration and management.
 Presenters will share guidance, success stories, and research results to promote sustainable ecosystems.
 Tuesday, Oct.
 6, will focus on soils, and Wednesday, Oct.
 7, will feature aspen, with three short presentations and a panel discussion from 12:00 pm -1:35 pm each day.